-- 1.1 To present the proposed 2019/20 Audit Plan and Charter to the Audit Committee for consideration and approval. - 1.2 The Internal Audit Plan for 2019/20 (Appendix A) builds on the previous year's work and is based on the corporate risks facing the Council.
-The plan represents all identified work for 2019/20 based on an assessment of such risks.
-Delivery of plan is dependent on available audit resources.

-This report also presents the Internal Audit Charter at Appendix B, which sets out the way in which Internal Audit will approach its remit.
+- 1.1 To present the proposed 2020/21 Audit Plan and Charter to the Audit Committee for consideration and approval. - 1.2 The Internal Audit Plan for 2020/21 (Appendix A) builds on the previous year's work and is based on the corporate risks facing the Council and links to the Business Plan 2020-2023.
+The plan represents all identified work for 2020/21 based on an assessment of such risks.
+Delivery of plan is dependent on available audit resources. - 1.3 It is likely that the Plan will need revision during the year as the risk environment unfolds and we continually assess what support we can give to the organisation.
+Where it is necessary to cancel and/or defer work we will endeavour to repurpose internal audit resources to support projects, critical activities or initiatives including the organisation's response to COVID-19.
+We don't expect to deliver a normal plan for 2020/21.
+Changes made will be communicated to this Committee. - 1.4 This report also presents the Internal Audit Charter at Appendix B, which sets out the way in which Internal Audit will approach its remit.